Buy locally from a partner

 Buy the inventors kit with the ZIP add on pack

-Buy the inventors kit with both ZIP & noise add on packs
+Buy the inventors kit with a BBC micro:bit

 The Kitronik Inventor's Kit for the BBC micro:bit is a great way to get started with programming and hardware interaction with the BBC micro:bit.
 This Inventor's Kit contains everything you need to complete 10 experiments including using LEDs, motors, LDRs and capacitors.

-To get you off to a flying start, we have included an easy to follow tutorial book which guides you through everything you will need to know about programming the BBC micro:bit.
+To get you off to a flying start, we have included an easy-to-follow tutorial book which guides you through everything you will need to know about programming the BBC micro:bit.
 You don't need any experience with programming as the tutorial book will guide you every step of the way.
-You'll be programming and creating circuits in no time!

-The Kitronik Inventor's Kit for the BBC micro:bit provides a fantastic way of learning how to construct and control electronic circuits.
 The BBC micro:bit has a selection of pins that are located on the bottom edge of its PCB.
-By using our specially designed Edge Connector Board for the BBC micro:bit in conjunction with the breadboard (see below), it is easy to use these pins to connect additional components to the BBC micro:bit.
+By using our specially designed Edge Connector Board in conjunction with the breadboard, it is easy to use these pins to connect additional components to the BBC micro:bit.

 Inventors Kit Add-On Packs:

 On its own, the Kitronik Inventors Kit offers a great introduction to the world of physical computing.
-Its 12 experiments showcase how code and electronics can combine to create real-world every day practical solutions to situations and problems.
-Harnessing the power of the elements, using sensory input to make things happen, and using variable input amounts to effect a gradual change are just some of the things you can learn as you progress through the experiments.
+Its 12 experiments showcase how code and electronics can combine to create real-world everyday practical solutions to situations and problems.
 But why stop there?

-- ZIP LEDs Add-On Pack for Kitronik Inventors Kit for micro:bit - Most consumer electronics heavily rely on LEDs, as LEDs are a great way of providing instant visual feedback for the user.
-With this add-on pack, you will learn how to write code to take control of ZIP LEDs and also learn how to make ZIP LEDs respond to input from components such as potentiometers and sensors.
+- ZIP LEDs Add-On Pack for Kitronik Inventors Kit for micro:bit - Learn how to write code to take control of ZIP LEDs and also learn how to make ZIP LEDs respond to input from components such as potentiometers and sensors.

 Noise Pack for Kitronik Inventor's Kit for the BBC micro:bit- Learn how to manipulate sound, build instruments, amplify your sounds, and how to shape your sounds with Filtering and EQ.